devblackops/watchmen/README.md

 ```

 ## Using Watchmen
 A Watchmen file is a PowerShell script that can be read by calling **Get-WatchmenTest**.
-The object(s) returns represent the OVF tests to execute
+The object(s) returned represent the OVF tests to execute
 and the associated notifiers to call upon any failing tests.
 Running **Invoke-WatchmenTest** will execute the tests and call any notifiers as
 appropriate.